carminemnc/vba-fullcodesnippets/README.md

 | `copysheet`     | Copy current worksheet into a new workbook      |
 | `refreshpivots` | Refresh all pivot tables in the active workbook |

-Some useful entire snippets such as opening a Word file, splitting a worksheet..

 #### Enabling Screen Updating ```screenon```
 ```vb